clearlinux/clear-linux-documentation/source/get-started/cloud-install/azure.rst

 #.
 Once you enter the authentication code, the website displays a screen to
    enter your existing Microsoft Azure credentials.

 #.
 Log in with your existing MS Azure account credentials.
-Once complete, the
+The
    browser screen shows you have signed into the Microsoft Cross-platform Command Line Interface application on your device, as shown in figure 3.
    You can close the page.